Q: How do I pay for the home inspection?

 Q: Should I attend the inspection?

-A: You are welcome to be present during your home inspection.
+A: For sure!
+You are welcome to be present during your home inspection.
 Attending the home inspection is a great opportunity for you to ask questions and learn about any issues your home may have.

 Q: If the home is only five years old is an inspection necessary?